 Being captain of the Basha varsity golf team meant playing other number one seeded players.
 As a freshman team captain, I often played seniors, so the pressure was on to perform well and be a role model for the rest of my teammates.

-My volunteer efforts along with my work at San Marco Golf Resort tie in nicely with golf.
+My volunteer efforts along with my work at San Marcos Golf Resort tie in nicely with golf.
 It gives me pride knowing I can make a difference when it comes to someone needing assistance or a divot repaired.
 Sometimes it is the smallest gestures that make the biggest difference.
 When we lend a hand to those around us we are rewarded in many ways.
 Besides, I’d take my spacious outdoor office over a cubicle any day.

 If golf has taught me one thing, it is to follow the rules even when I’m not inclined to.
 I play by the book whenever I know the rule and if I don’t, I ask.
 Life and golf are not always fair, but when you are honest it all seems to even out in the end.